Easy Pumpkin Dump Cake Recipe

 How To Make A Dump Cake

-Start by adding the pumpkin to a large bowl.
+Start by adding the pumpkin puree to a large bowl.

-Next, pour the evaporated milk into the bowl.
+Next, pour the evaporated milk into the bowl and combine it with the pumpkin puree.

 Add the brown sugar to the bowl.